 Any questions or concerns regarding the use or disclosure of personal information should first be directed to the owner of the website in question (our Client); or if the question or concern is from our Client, then to 20/20 Software at the address given below.
 20/20 Software will investigate and attempt to resolve complaints and disputes regarding use and disclosure of personal information by reference to the principles contained in this Policy.
 For complaints that cannot be resolved between 20/20 Software and the complainant, 20/20 Software has agreed to participate in the following dispute resolution procedures in the investigation and resolution of complaints to resolve disputes pursuant to the EU-US Privacy Shield Principles:

-20/20 Software has committed to refer unresolved privacy complaints under the EU-US Privacy Shield Principles to BBB EU PRIVACY SHIELD, a non-profit alternative dispute resolution provider located in the United States and operated by the Council of Better Business Bureaus.
-If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit www.bbb.org/EU-privacy-shield/for-eu-consumers for more information and to file a complaint.
+20/20 Software has committed to refer unresolved privacy complaints under the EU-US Privacy Shield Principles to BBB EU PRIVACY SHIELD, a non-profit alternative dispute resolution provider located in the United States and operated by BBB National Programs.
+If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit www.bbbprograms.org/privacy-shield-complaints for more information and to file a complaint.

 Finally, as a last resort and in limited situations, EU individuals may seek redress from the Privacy Shield Panel, a binding arbitration mechanism.LIMITATION ON APPLICATION OF PRINCIPLES: